Hurricane-k/carry-bio/content/posts/blog15/index.md

     E --> F2[Optioanl #2\nwater temperature of Chiller #1, #2,...\nwater flow of Chiller #1, #2,...]
     E --> F3[Optional #3\nmain water temperature]
 {{</mermaid>}}

+As we all know in the above section, the energy consumption of equipment groups are put in the first place.
+These data should be preprocessed manually, which ensures reliabiltiy and effectiveness.
+Next, <font color=orange>**the laws of physics**</font> will be utilized to proprocess other data.
+The summation relationship will be will used to correct the energy consumption of a piece of equipment, which can be written as:

+$$E_{all}=\sum_{i=1}^{n}e_i$$

 # Reference